napier-group6-sem/devops/ProductBacklog.md

 This file details the elements of Software Engineering Methods Coursework Project, for Friday 11am Group 6, that still need to be completed.

 ## Development Tasks

-* Issues being used on GitHub
-* 	Define user stories
-*	Integrate with Zube.io
-*   Define full use cases
-*	Create use case diagram
 *	Define suitable unit tests
 *	Define suitable integration tests
 *	Run tests on GitHub Actions